-Just season the turkey and stick it in the oven.
-Out comes a beautifully golden Dry Rub Roast Turkey a few hours later.
+Just season the turkey and pop it in the oven for a golden Dry Rub Roast Turkey a few hours later.
 No fuss.
 It really is that simple!

 A busy time of the year